hiteshlala/JavaScriptPile/README.md

 ###tagCount.js
 a function that recursively checks all tags of the document and counts the number of times a given tag appears.
 The tag and DOM to be checked are inputs.

+###recursiveMultiply.js
+a recursive function to multiply two positive integers without using the * operator.
+You can use addition, subtraction, and bit shifting, but you should minimize the number of those operations.